datamindedbe/academy_linux/README.md

-# Dataminded Academy - Introduction to Linux & Bahs
+# Dataminded Academy - Introduction to Linux & Bash
 ## Exercises Repository

 This repository is hosting the exercises provided to students in the context of the `Introduction to Linux & Bash` course of the Dataminded Academy.